junjiemars/kit/README.md

 **kit more than code**

 Now, a daily working environment can be build via few lines code on the fly.
-And the effetive, stable, beautiful, consistent on multiple platforms features had all been build in it.
+And the effetive, stable, beautiful, consistent on multiple platforms.

 * [Docker](https://github.com/junjiemars/kit/tree/master/docker)